NxtPort/nxtport.github.io/README.md

 # NxtPort API Definitions

 The repository **nxtport.github.io** lets you visualize and interact with the NxtPort API's without having any of the implementation logic in place.
-Click any of the following links for documentation.
+Click any of the following links for documentation in OpenAPI format.
 Available API's are listed in alphabetical order.

 * [Import Consignment Data](https://nxtport.github.io/?api=import_consignment_data)
 * [PortCall+](https://nxtport.github.io/?api=port_call_plus) by Port+